-How to be a Savvy Caregiver
+How To Be A Savvy Caregiver

 The “Savvy Caregiver Program,” course will be held each Thursday from Jan.
 11 through Feb.
-22, 2018.
-Each class lasts two hours from 5:30 p.m. to 7:30 p.m.
+22. Each class lasts two hours from 5:30-7:30 p.m.
 The program is held once per week at the Community Resource Center (CRC), located next to Jemez Senior Center, 129A Canal St., Jemez Pueblo, NM 87024.

 This evidence-based training aims to teach caregivers practical techniques for interacting with loved ones with Alzheimer’s disease, and for understanding and managing their behavior.
 It also imparts tools for long-term planning and for reducing stresses common to Alzheimer’s caregivers.
 The course explains the signs, impacts and pathology of Alzheimer’s disease.